-appropriations bill: The additional spending bill would allocate money for DHS to build a wall along the Mexico-US border.
+Leaked list of GOP House 2017-18 priorities reveals plan to create a 13th defense/border appropriations bill: The additional spending bill would allocate money for DHS to build a wall along the Mexico-US border.

-- The GOP is likely to push initiatives to increase military capabilities in the Trump administration - Trump has called for an end to the cuts in defense spending enacted in the 2013 budget sequester, which would amount to about \$500 billion in additional investment over 10 years
+- The GOP is likely to push initiatives to increase military capabilities in the Trump administration - Trump has called for an end to the cuts in defense spending enacted in the 2013 budget sequester, which would amount to about \$500 billion in additional investment over 10 years - After the Senate voted against the House version of the defense appropriations bill, the House has revisited the bill and is expected to put the measure to a vote in the House soon - The new FY17 defense appropriations bill is in line with the spending caps mandated in the 2015 budget agreement, calling for \$577.9 billion in spending.
+The new legislation does not include OCO funding as this has been a sticking point for Democrats

-Sources: Roxana Tiron, "House votes to shortchange war-fighting fund to buy aircraft," Bloomberg, May 18, 2016; Joe Gould, "Senate approves defense policy bill, baiting veto," Defense News, June 14, 2016; Rebecca Kheel.
-"White House threatens to veto \$576b defense spending bill."
-The Hill.
-June 17, 2016: Jeremy Diamond, "Trump calls for military spending increase," CNN, September 7, 2016.
+Sources: National Law Review, "Fiscal year 2017 defense papopriations bill revivies process; legislative fate of other spending bills uncertain; President Trump's budget receives differing reactions; House appropriators begin work on FY 2018," March 6, 2017; Roxana Tiron, "House votes to shortchange war-fighting fund to buy aircraft," Bloomberg, May 18, 2016; Joe Gould, "Senate approves defense policy bill, baiting veto," Defense News, June 14, 2016; Rebecca Kheel, "White House threatens to veto \$576b defense spending bill," The Hill, June 17, 2016; Jeremy Diamond, "Trump calls for military spending increase," CNN, September 7, 2016.